baden03/annual-archive/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==
+* adds the ability to order alpha and postbypost Archives
+* adds archive by decade
-Works 100% with WordPress 4.8
+* tested with WordPress 4.9.2